Katamaze/WHMCS-Action-Hook-Factory/README.md

 > Error code: 1013.
 Error message: Customer with external id 'whmcs_plesk_XX' is not found in panel.

 If you're using Plesk I bet you've seen this error at least once in your life.
 If you try to google it, you'll find a page from [Plesk documentation](https://support.plesk.com/hc/en-us/articles/115002988474-Cannot-login-to-Plesk-via-WHMCS-after-migration-Customer-with-external-id-whmcs-plesk-XX-is-not-found-in-panel) that claims this bug (I quote) *«has been already fixed for all versions»*.
-Okay, that's a bullshit :shit:
+I respectfully disagree.

 Probably I'll need a week to explain why this error appears.
 Let's skip this boring part.
 Fixing the error requires your manual intervention on `psa` database (Plesk) and more in particular on `clients.external_id` column as described in the article previously linked.